 There are a few open tables to play at within the retail store, but ideally, you’ll want to bring it into their restaurant.
 Be seated at a booth table with your game and order from a full food menu, and enjoy handcrafted cocktails or espressos.

-They do not take reservations, and tables tend to fill up fast, especially in the evenings, so the earlier you arrive, the better chances you have at snagging a spot.
+They do not take reservations, and tables tend to fill up fast, especially in the evenings.
+So the earlier you arrive, the better chances you have at snagging a spot.

 You can reserve a private room to guarantee a table, charged by the hour.
+Are you ready for a friendly competition games nights?

 Mox Boarding House also hosts game events and tournaments like Magic: The Gathering or Warhammer.
 Check their events calendar for upcoming happenings.